hkgnp/missingcasesapi/README.md

 `GET /reports`

-To get the list of missing persons posted to the database, use the above endpoint with the same paramters.
+To get the list of missing persons posted to the database, use the above endpoint with the same parameters.

 ```
 {